arbor-sim/arbor/doc/python/recipe.rst

         ``connection.dest`` on the post-synaptic target ``gid``, and a valid source label ``connection.source.lid`` on the pre-synaptic source ``connection.source.gid``.
 See :class:`connection`.
 Note that in
-        contrast to :class:`cell_connection`, this uses two numeric identifiers for the source instead.
+        contrast to :class:`connection`, this uses two numeric identifiers for the source instead.

         By default returns an empty list.